 - In re Banco Santander Securities–Optimal Litigation and In re Thema Fund Securities Litigation: He represented the Irish PricewaterhouseCoopers firm (“PwC Ireland”) in separate securities class actions in the Southern District of Florida and the Southern District of New York involving two investment funds audited by PwC Ireland that lost money in Bernard L. Madoff’s Ponzi scheme.
 Both actions were dismissed, and the dismissals were affirmed on appeal in the Second and Eleventh Circuits.

 - In re The Bear Stearns Cos., Inc. Securities Litigation: He represented Deloitte & Touche LLP (“Deloitte”) in a securities class action in the Southern District of New York arising out of the sale of Bear Stearns to JPMorgan in March 2008, which settled.
 Mr. Ryan continues to represent Deloitte in individual securities fraud actions brought by Bear Stearns shareholders who opted out of the class.
+In one such action, the court dismissed claims by a hedge fund that entered into more than $200 million of total return swaps; the case is on appeal in the Second Circuit.

 - Varga v.
 The Bear Stearns Cos.: He represented Deloitte in a lawsuit in the Southern District of New York brought by the liquidators of two Bear Stearns hedge funds.
 The district court dismissed the claims against Deloitte for lack of standing under the Second Circuit’s Wagoner rule.